1995 K2 disaster: Alison Hargreaves

 Alison Hargreaves, a British mountaineer had set out to climb K2 in 1995 as part of grand objective of climbing all three of the world's highest mountains unaided.
 She had recently climbed Mount Everest without any supplemental oxygen, being the first woman to do so alone.
-Part of the reason she set out this objective was her financial difficulties as Hargreaves and her husband Jim Ballard were heavily in debt.
-Ballard had recently been forced to close his climbing shop in Derbyshire, which had helped finance Hargreaves's previous expeditions.

 Hargreaves, after completing her climb to Everest in May, flew to Pakistan on June 11, 1995.
 She then travelled to the Karakoram region, where she joined a group of international climbers at the base camp.
 Hargreaves then made several attempts to climb K2 throughout the months of June and July but was unsuccessful due to severe weather conditions.
-Her diary reveals that she started feeling frustrated due to this and her longer stay away from her family.
-Hargreaves stated in her diary:I've been here six weeks now and had a few tries...... the weather each time has shut me down - it is obviously not to be.
-Tom goes back to school soon - I'd like some time with him.
-They're young and time flies by - I want - I feel I should be with them.

-Maybe I've failed here.
-I've worked hard but somehow it's not come together.
-Yesterday I was in tears coming down the strip - exhausted, mentally and physically.

-It eats away at me - wanting the children and wanting K2 - I feel like I'm being pulled in two.
-Maybe they'd be happier if mum was around but maybe summiting K2 would help me make a better future for them.
-Long term having me back safe and sound is surely more important?

-Hargreaves then planned another attempt to climb in the month of August despite the fact she was warned by others to not go climbing, as in such conditions it would potentially be suicidal.
+Hargreaves planned another attempt to climb in the month of August despite the fact she was warned by others to not go climbing, as in such conditions it could potentially be life threatening.

 Spanish Team

-Two spanish clubs, Montañeros de Aragón from Zaragoza, and Peña Guara Club from Huesca were also planning to climb K2 in the Summer of 1995.
+Two Spanish clubs, Montañeros de Aragón from Zaragoza, and Peña Guara Club from Huesca were also planning to climb K2 in the Summer of 1995.
 Their members included Javier Escartín, Lorenzo Ortíz, Lorenzo Ortas Monson, Javier Olivar and several others all of whom had previously climbed nearby peaks like Hidden Peak and Nanga Parbat, and their goal was to successfully climb K2.